A lifeline for last mile communities in Ghana & Uganda

 Corinna McShane – Chief Executive Officer

-Corinna joined WaterHarvest in 2024.
+Corinna joined WaterHarvest in early 2024.
 Corinna has a wealth of international charity experience both as a senior executive and Board Trustee.
 Before joining us, Corinna was CEO of The Jane Goodall Institute UK and prior to this she held senior roles at the BBC & British Airways.
 She has an MSc in Climate Change Impacts & Sustainability and is a Fellow of the Royal Geographical Society.

 Dawn Flach – Operations Manager